Life As a Crossing Guard

 - Train Gate Attendant

-Job Opportunities for Crossing Guards
+Are There Job Opportunities for Crossing Guards?

 The states with the most job growth for Crossing Guard are Utah, Nevada, and Idaho.
 Watch out if you plan on working in Maine, New Jersey, or South Dakota.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Crossing Guard
+Salary for a Crossing Guard

 The typical yearly salary for Crossing Guards is somewhere between $19,320 and $47,810.